tschanzvera/PacMen-Exercise/README.md

 Load the url in your browser, click the button " Add PacMan" to make a pacman, and the button "start game" to make it move

+## Roadmap of future improvements

+It would be fun if the PacMen would change color when they hit the wall

 ## Support

 If you have any questions about this exercise contact me at www.linkedin.com/in/vera-tschanz-500258a2